maciejg-git/litewind-alpine-documentation/documentation/table.md

         description: "Sets header for this column.
 If not provided header is the same as key converted to Header Case.", },
 ]
+events: [
+    {
+        name: "update:items-filtered",
+        type: ["Array"],
+        description: "Event dispatched after each filtering of the items.
+This can be useful, for example to update pagination component.", },
+]
 ---
 ## Table